edugomez102/vimrc/README.md

     mkdir undo-dir sessions
     vim -c VimscriptPlugins -c qa

+or just clone the repo and run `vimrc/install.sh`

 then open vim and run `:PlugInstall` if you want to install non-vimscript plugins
 note that some of them require dependencies